 Working Hours Of SSC CHSL

-Working Hours Of SSC CHSL – Lower Division Clerk (LDC)
+Working Hours Of SSC CHSL Lower Division Clerk (LDC)

 The Lower Division Clerk (LDC) role is another prominent position available through the SSC CHSL exam.
 The working hours for LDCs are different from those of Postal Assistants, with a standard office schedule.
+Below is the table mentioning details about the working hours of an LDC:

-- Working Days: Monday to Friday (5 days a week)
+Working Days | Monday to Friday (5 days a week) |

-- Working Hours: 9:00 AM to 5:00 PM
+Working Hours | 9:00 AM to 5:00 PM |

-- LDCs work for five days a week, generally from Monday to Friday.
-Their working hours are from 9:00 AM to 5:00 PM, allowing them a standard work-life schedule.
-This gives LDCs two days off: Saturday and Sunday, which they can use for rest or personal preparation.
+Details | LDCs work for five days a week, generally from Monday to Friday.
+Their working hours are from 9:00 AM to 5:00 PM, which gives them a standard work-life schedule.
+LDCs get two days off: Saturday and Sunday, which they can use for rest or personal preparation. |

-Working Hours Of SSC CHSL – Postal Assistant
+Working Hours Of SSC CHSL Postal Assistant

 The Postal Assistant position is one of the most common roles in SSC CHSL.
 However, the working hours for this role depend on the location of the posting.
 Postal Assistants can be posted in different types of offices, such as Divisional Offices, Head Post Offices, or Sub Post Offices.